Related Conditions and Treatments

 Cleft Lip and Cleft Palate

-A child with a cleft lip has a visible separation in the skin of their top lip.
-A child with cleft palate has incomplete development of the soft and/or hard palate.
+Cleft lip is a visible separation in the skin of the top lip.
+Cleft palate is incomplete development of the soft and/or hard palate.

 Dysphagia in Children